 The Iota is one of the most compatible security cameras on the market, integrating with around 160 smart home products.
 It also has the easiest physical set-up you could ask for: place it on a table and plug it in.

 But the Iota falls short when it comes to video and audio quality.
-The image often lags and the audio can sound staticky at times.
+The image sometimes lags and the audio can sound staticky at times.
 It also has a limited viewing angle, so it might not catch everything that happens in the room.

 Excellent choice for renters